coreprocess/smooth-edit/README.md

 A higher-order component that passes through all properties and injects the following additional properties into the inner component:

--   `rootRef: React.RefCallback<HTMLElement>`: Reference expected to be attached to the root DOM element of the component.
+-   `rootRef: RefCallback<HTMLElement>`: Reference expected to be attached to the root DOM element of the component.
 The framework uses it to track the visual transitions of the component.
 -   `editMode: boolean`: Indicates if edit mode is active.
 -   `activateEditMode: () => void`: Activates the edit mode.
 -   `deactivateEditMode: () => void`: Deactivates the edit mode.